saris-a37/quotes-crawler/README.md

 | 13 | EQ75 Plan |
 | 14 | Vayupak Plan |

 All past and present GPF's securities listed on its website is currently supported.
 Data include all quotes available since each security's inception.
-Note that there may be up to 15 minutes delay in data fetching.
+There may be up to 15 minutes delay in routine fetching; please be noted that data from this official API is usually delayed by several days already.

 ## License